Zafiro Records: 1970s

 In 1970, Record World had reported in the November 7 issue that Esteban Morencos had gone to Milan to sign a three-year deal with Cetra Records for their catalogue's distribution in Spain.

 It was reported by Billboard in the magazine's October 2, 1976 issue that the US based Coco label had entered into a deal with Zafiro to handle the distribution of the label's catalogue in the United States, Dominican Republic and Puerto Rico.
 Participants in the deal making were Sam Coff and Harvey Averne, Coco partners and Zafiro's president Esteban Morencos.
 With the new deal in place, Juan Bau's album Penas and La Otra Espana by makers of the hit "Eres Tu", Mocedades were the first records to be handled under the new agreement.
-At that time, Zafiro had also released Canciones de Amor which was a compilation of hits for artist Juan Manuel Serrat who had recently returned to Spain after being away for a year.
+At that time, Zafiro had also released Canciones de Amor which was a compilation of hits for artist Joan Manuel Serrat who had recently returned to Spain after being away for a year.